Master of Science

 - Certificate in Photonics – providing training in photonics as a path to research and technology development

-The Pratt School of Engineering requires a minimum GPA of 3.2 from an undergraduate program.
-A minimum TOEFL score of 90 on the Internet-based test is also required.
-Average scores of recently admitted applicants were:
+The minimum undergraduate GPA is 3.2.
+For international students, a minimum TOEFL score of 90 on the internet-based test is also required.
+The scores of GRE, TOEFL, and undergraduate GPA of recently admitted applicants were*:

 Cost of Attendance

 Master of Science program tuition for the 2017-2018 academic year was $25,740 per semester taken at the university.
 Rates are subject to change each year.
 Tuition typically increases by no more than 4 percent per academic year.

 Because many master's degrees are professional degrees rather than research degrees, most students pay their own tuition costs.
 Many students use student loans and believe there will be an excellent return on investment.